First direct search for light dark matter interactions in a transition-edge sensor

 Here, we take an alternative complementary path: for the first time, we demonstrate the use of a TES as \textit{simultaneously} the target with which the DM interacts and as the sensor that detects this interaction.
-This maximizes the sensitivity to very light DM candidates, where detection is bottlenecked by the detector threshold.
+This maximizes the sensitivity to very light DM candidates, where detection is bottlenecked by the effective detector threshold.
 Since TESs are mainly sensitive to the amount of energy deposited, the scattering of a DM particle in the TES causes the device to respond in the same manner as to a photon depositing a similar amount of energy.
-In particular, as long as the energy deposited is large compared to the superconducting gap, the excitations produced in the superconductor by the scattering event rapidly relax to a population of low-energy phonon and quasiparticle excitations whose energetic distribution depends only on the initial energy deposit~\cite{Hochberg:2021ymx,Griffin:2024cew}, and not on other the properties of the incoming particle, whether a photon or a DM particle.
+In particular, as long as the energy deposited surpasses the noise level while not driving the TES into its normal conducting region, the calorimetric characteristics of the latter can be exploited.
+The pulse shape of the output signal then only depends on the particle’s energy~\cite{Hochberg:2021ymx,Griffin:2024cew}, and not on other the properties of the incoming particle, whether a photon or a DM particle.

 In this work, we report new measurements from an existing TES device intended for use in the Any Light Particle Search II (ALPS~II) experiment~\cite{Gimeno:2023nfr}, optimized for the detection of photons originating from axions and axion-like particles.
-We use our measurements to place new limits on DM with sub-MeV masses that interacts with electrons or with nuclei in the TES\@.
+We use our measurements to place new limits on DM with sub-MeV masses that interacts with electrons or with nuclei in the TES.
 Our work demonstrates the potential of this approach, and highlights the prospects to harness advances in quantum sensing to push fundamental physics forward.

 This paper is organized as follows. \Cref{sec:exp} describes the experimental setup, including calibration and backgrounds. \Cref{sec:run} outlines our DM science run and analysis, and \cref{sec:DM} describes our computation of DM interaction rates in the device.
 Our results are given in \cref{sec:res}, and we conclude with an outlook for future experiments in \cref{sec:out}.
 Throughout this work, we use natural units, with $c = \hbar = k_{\mathrm{B}} = 1$.